VOL. XCIV, NO. 247

 Mortgage Technology

-U.S. residential mortgage origination, closing, servicing, and related data/analytics software and networks
+U.S. residential mortgage origination, closing, servicing, registry, data and analytics technology

 Revenue